Using other types of evidence

 Can you submit any other evidence of your knowledge of English?

-If you are applying for registration with a licence to practise through the sponsorship route , you must demonstrate your knowledge of English using either an acceptable IELTS or Occupational English Test (OET) certificate.
+If you are applying for registration with a licence to practise through the sponsorship route , you must demonstrate your knowledge of English using either an acceptable IELTS or Occupational English Test (OET) certificate awarded within the last two years.
 However this does not apply if you are a national of a country where English is the first and native language and you were awarded your primary medical degree from a country where English is the first and native language.
 Please check our list of countries where English is the first and native country towards the end of this guidance.

 Sometimes, for other routes to registration, you may be able to submit other evidence of your knowledge of English.
 However, this is at our discretion.